 This configuration option is in the /etc/rhn/rhn.conf configuration file.
-The parameter defaults to 0, which means unlimited.
+The parameter defaults to 20.
+Changing this value to 0 will provide an unlimited number of entries.

 '''

-java.max_changelog_entries = 0
+java.max_changelog_entries = 20

 '''

 If you set this parameter, it comes into effect only for new packages when they are synchronized.